The USA - economically overpowering, militarily indispensable, and morally... well, wavering - confronts us with an unpleasant question:

 The good old "Prisoners Dilemma" (now on a global scale)

-Two suspects, no evidence, an offer from the police – you know the game.
-You confess, but your buddy doesn’t?
+Two suspects, no evidence, an offer from the police - you know the drill.
+You confess, but your buddy doesn't?
 Jackpot.
 Do you both confess?
 Well, half bad luck then.
 Will you both keep quiet?
-At least it’s just a slap.
+At least you'll only get a slap.

 What now?
 The EU between theory and reality